whitschroder/remote-sensing/_sources/drones.md

 :align: center
 ```

+You might receive an error regarding coordinate systems even if your data are correctly projected.
+This error can be ignored.

-And the waypoints file will include the GPS coordinates that can be uploaded to a flight app.
+The waypoints file will include the GPS coordinates that can be uploaded to a flight app.
 Note that most flight apps will use latitude/longitude coordinates, while the Flight Planner plugin outputs to UTM.
 To add latitude/longitude to the attribute table, use Add X/Y fields to layer and specify the coordinate system as EPSG:4326.
 Then right-click the output table by right-clicking the new layer in the Contents and selecting Export -> Save vector layer as, and choose output file format as .csv.

+## GeoFlight Planner

+A better option might be the GeoFlight Planner plugin in QGIS.
+Once installed, the plugin is available under the GeoFlight Planner menu in QGIS.

+First open the GSD and Overlap -- Mission Calculator.
+Select a drone model or enter custom specifications.
+Click Save Drone Data to Flight Planner.

+Several drop-down menus are available to calculate flight parameters.
+Click on Ideal Flight Speed Calculator.
+Enter the Flight Altitude, Shutter Speed, Frontal Overlap, and Min Shooting Interval, leaving other settings at their default.
+Click Calculate Optimal Speed.
+Take note of the Max Speed (Motion Blur) and Max Speed (Write Interval) values.
+Ideally, the Max Speed (Motion Blur) should be higher than the Max Speed (Write Interval).
+Adjust the shutter speed and recalculate if necessary.
+Flying at the Max Speed (Write Interval) should be fine.
+The recommended speed at the bottom is based on an arbitrary safety factor and should only be consulted if photos come out blurry when using the Max Speed (Write Interval).

+When ready, exit out of the GSD and Overlap -- Mission Calculator.
+Next, open GeoFlight Planner -> Horizontal Flight Plan -> Sensor.
+Load the polygon representing your area of interest.
+You will also need to draw a line representing the first flight line and direction.
+Use any coordinate system.
+Set Flight Height, Side Overlap, Forward Overlap, and Flight Speed (based on the result from the Ideal Flight Speed Calculator).
+Click Run.

+The output attribute table will already have waypoint coordinates in latitude/longitude that can be uploaded to a drone.

+## Other QGIS Plugins

+Another option is the [UAV Mapping Path Generator (for Litchi)](https://www.techforwildlife.com/blog/2024/8/19/creating-a-mapping-mission), which requires slightly different inputs to generate similar outputs.

-The UAV Mapping Path Generator (for Litchi)/Drone Path is available under the Vector menu in QGIS.
+Once the plugin is installed, the UAV Mapping Path Generator (for Litchi)/Drone Path is available under the Vector menu in QGIS.
 We use the following parameters, load an area of interest, and draw a line parallel to the desired transects when prompted.

 ```{image} /images/dronepath.jpg
 :alt: Drone Path